jaakkopasanen/AutoEq/results/headphonecom/sbaf-serious/Beyerdynamic DT 880/README.md

 -6.3dB` and instead set Global volume in the UI for both channels to **-63**

 ### Peace
-In case of using Peace, click *Import* in Peace GUI and select `beyerdynamic DT 880 ParametricEQ.txt`.
+In case of using Peace, click *Import* in Peace GUI and select `Beyerdynamic DT 880 ParametricEQ.txt`.

 ### Parametric EQs
 In case of using other parametric equalizer, apply preamp of **-6.5dB** and build filters manually with